runaalam/WeatherWise/README.md

 - View recent weather history.
 - Delete entries from the weather history.
 - Detailed weather information with icons.
-- Choose between standard or metric units.
+- Choose between imperial or metric units.
 - Unit test for helper class and other services

 ## Architecture